LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Homotopy theorem

-\begin{remark} At this point it is natural to ask if the space of one extensions of an arrangement of double pseudolines is connected under mutations, as is the space of one extensions of an arrangement of pseudolines~\cite{g-pa-04,blswz-om-99,sz-esom-93}.
+\begin{remark} At this point it is natural to ask if the space of one-extensions of an arrangement of double pseudolines is connected under mutations, as is the space of one-extensions of an arrangement of pseudolines~\cite{g-pa-04,blswz-om-99,sz-esom-93}.
+(A one-extension of an arrangement of $n$ pseudolines $\Gamma$ is a arrangement of $n+1$ pseudolines $\Gamma'$ of which $\Gamma$ is a sub-arrangement.)
 A positive answer to that question, providing the key to a practical enumeration algorithm for simple arrangements of at most $5$ double pseudolines, is given in~\cite{fpp-nsafd-11}.
-The proof presented in~\cite{fpp-nsafd-11} of this connectedness result is based on an enhanced version of the Pumping Lemma which says that, given a double pseudoline $\gamma$ of an arrangement $\Gamma$ with the property that the vertices of the arrangement $\Gamma$ lying on the curve $\gamma$ are simple, either there are (at least) two fans contained in the crosscap side of the double pseudoline $\gamma$ with base sides supported by $\gamma$ or there are no vertices of the arrangement contained in the crosscap side of $\gamma$, i.e., $\gamma$ is thin.
-The enhanced version of the Pumping Lemma can be easily proved using our theorem saying that any arrangement of double pseudolines is the dual arrangement of a configuration of convex bodies. \end{remark}
+The proof presented in~\cite{fpp-nsafd-11} of this connectedness result is based on an enhanced version of the pumping lemma which says that, given a double pseudoline $\gamma$ of an arrangement $\Gamma$ with the property that the vertices of the arrangement $\Gamma$ lying on the curve $\gamma$ are ordinary, either there are (at least) two fans contained in the crosscap side of the double pseudoline $\gamma$ with base sides supported by $\gamma$ or there are no vertices of the arrangement contained in the crosscap side of $\gamma$.
+The enhanced version of the pumping lemma can be easily proved using the geometric representation theorem for arrangements of double pseudolines.
+It will be interesting to have a direct proof of it since, as explained in~\cite{fpp-nsafd-11}, the geometric representation theorem for arrangements of double pseudolines can be derived from it. \end{remark}